open-easyrtc/open-easyrtc/docs/easyrtc_faq.md

  * Standardized methods of connecting to web cameras and microphones.
  * Peer to peer connections.
 Improves latency and reduces bottlenecks on the servers.
- * Standardized negotiation for steaming audio, video and data.
+ * Standardized negotiation for streaming audio, video and data.

 What is EasyRTC?